Rustixir/last_stage/README.md

 with **push-based model**

-## This project currently provides the following functionality:
+## This project currently provides :

   * **Producer** produce events and dispatch to subscribers by Dispatcher (no input - one/many output)